AndreaScorr/ScorranoAndrea_RT1_assignment/README.md

 * ```python
   def bringBoxNearTheGrayArea(tokenToApproach):
   ```
-  This function let the robot to grab the boxes and put them near the gray area.
+  This function let the boxes to grab the boxes and put them near the gray area.

 * ```python